 Study Risks

 For individuals with moderate to severe symptoms of depression, enrolling them into a condition that only provides assessment, and not treatment, may be of potential ethical concern.
-However, as participants enrolling in our study will not be in therapy currently and, if on antidepressant medication, still express at least moderate severity symptoms despite having been on a stable dose for at least 12 weeks (see Eligibility), weekly assessments by trained study staff likely represents a higher level of clinical “care” than they will be receiving.
+However, as participants enrolling in our study will not be in therapy currently and, if on antidepressant medication, still express depression symptoms of at least moderate severity despite having been on a stable dose for at least 12 weeks (see Eligibility), weekly assessments by trained study staff likely represents a higher level of clinical “care” than they will be receiving.
 Our Data Safety Monitoring Board will also oversee the study to ensure the safety of participants in each condition.
 This committee will meet annually and discuss any human subject concerns (e.g., breaches of confidentiality, adverse events).
 They will also review changes in symptom severity across conditions with the study statistician (JS) to review whether any conditions result in a significant worsening of symptoms and merit removal of that condition.
 Beyond these larger, study-wide considerations of risk, this clinical trial includes a number of measures to minimize individual risk.

 To minimize risk for each participant, during the consent process we will highlight the potential risks associated with this study (e.g., emotional discomfort and scanning risks) and how this study addresses these potential risks.
 In addition, we note that participation is voluntary and that they may choose to seek clinical services in lieu of participating.
 In such cases, we provide individuals with a list of local mental health resources.
 If patients drop out, we will assess why and if these reasons include worsening of clinical symptoms, provide resources.
 At the end of the study, regardless of condition, if a participant has not improved or has endorsed needing additional clinical resources we will provide help with clinical referrals.
 Finally, all participants are regularly assessed with clinical interviews by trained research assessors that can detect and respond to clinical crises (e.g., suicidal behavior).
-If participants endorse imminent risk to harm themselves or others we will implement a standardized risk protocol, withdraw them from our study, and ensure they receive immediate, appropriate attention.
+If participants endorse imminent risk to harm themselves or others, we will implement a standardized risk protocol, withdraw them from our study, and ensure they receive immediate, appropriate attention.

 Selection of additional potential treatment mechanisms